bt919/wordle/README.md

 $ sudo -u user_name -d database_name -f sql/dml.sql
 ```
 The command above populates the words table with random words for the next
 200 days.
-You could instead choose a word each day by doing something like
+You could instead choose a word each day by doing something like:
 ```
 INSERT INTO words SELECT 'your_word_in_single_quotes', NOW()::date;
 ```
 The command below could be used to generate INSERT statement for the allowed_words
-table.
+table (app works with this table empty but then guesses will not be checked
+to be a valid word):
 ```
 $ npx tsx populate_allowed_words.ts > allowed_words_dml.txt
 ```